edu-flores/linux-dotfiles/README.md

 ## 🖇️ Dependencies

 You can read about the packages I use on the [wiki](https://github.com/edu-flores/linux-dotfiles/wiki).
-To easily set up the dotfiles you can run `link_files.sh` from the repo root to make the necessary symlinks.
-Similarly on a fresh Arch install, you can run `rice_desktop.sh` from the repo root to set your desktop just like mine.
+To easily set up the dotfiles you can run `symling_config_files.sh` from the repo root to make the necessary symlinks.
+Similarly on a fresh Arch install, you can run `rice_fresh_install.sh` from the repo root to set your desktop just like mine.

 For the Polybar weather module to work, you should create a `~/.env` file, containing your location id and api key.
 For more information, consult [here](https://openweathermap.org/).